alessandro-lima/Qos-flux/README.md

 Another way to run QoS-Flux, can be done directly in the root folder, where the download was done.
 We should add QoS-Flux.init as executable and then select the standard start, stop, filter, or status commands inside the Linux terminal under root.

-# QoS-Flux start
+$ sudo ./QoS-Flux start

-# QoS-Flux stop
+$ sudo ./QoS-Flux stop

-# QoS-Flux filter
+$ sudo ./QoS-Flux filter

-# QoS-Flux status
+$ sudo ./QoS-Flux status

 2) Configuration of the Ryu SDN controller (taken from the Ryubook 1.0 manual):